-Decentralized Bitcoin Exchanges: A Complete Beginner’s Guide
+Decentralized Bitcoin Exchanges: A Guide to Bitcoin DEXs

 Decentralized Bitcoin exchanges have grown considerably popular in recent years due to the rise of Bitcoin layers, such as Stacks and Rootstock.

-In this guide, you will learn what decentralized Bitcoin exchanges are and how they work and discover a list of leading Bitcoin DEXs you can use today.
+In this guide, you will learn what decentralized Bitcoin exchanges are and how they work, and discover a list of leading Bitcoin DEXs you can use today.

 What Is a Decentralized Exchange?